King Meets Pope Francis, Reaffirms Jordan's Commitment To Its Religious, Historical Role In Safeguarding Jerusalem's Holy Sites

-Vatican City, May 2 (Petra)-- His Majesty King Abdullah II, during a meeting with Pope Francis on Thursday, reaffirmed Jordan's commitment to undertaking its religious and historical role in safeguarding Islamic and Christian holy sites in Jerusalem, under the Hashemite Custodianship.
+(MENAFN- Jordan Times) VATICAN CITY - His Majesty King Abdullah, during a meeting with Pope Francis on Thursday, reaffirmed Jordan's commitment to undertaking its religious and historical role in safeguarding Islamic and Christian holy sites in Jerusalem, under the Hashemite Custodianship.

-At the meeting held in Vatican City, His Majesty stressed the need to stop Israeli settler violence against Palestinians in Jerusalem, as well as in the West Bank, warning against the consequences of continued Israeli violations of holy sites in Jerusalem.
+At the meeting held in Vatican City, His Majesty stressed the need to stop Israeli settler violence against Palestinians in Jerusalem, as well as in the West Bank, warning against the consequences of continued Israeli violations of holy sites in Jerusalem, according to a Royal Court statement.

 Discussions also covered the dangerous developments in Gaza, with His Majesty stressing the need to immediately end the humanitarian catastrophe and impose a lasting ceasefire, while ensuring the delivery of sufficient aid through all possible means and without any obstruction or delay.